CPX LEGENDARY EVENTS GENERAL SCENARIO OFFICIAL GAME RULES

 No shooting at, or over field boundaries.

-All players must wear a shirt and have closed-toe shoes.
+All player must wear a shirt and have closed toe shoes.

 Tanks will be permitted, unless otherwise stated.

-15.1.
+o 15.1.
 All tanks MUST be approved by a game producer prior to participation.
+Walking tanks must adhere to the same rules as motorized tanks.

 15.2.
 Tank routes will be provided, and will vary based on event location.